Finch

 - Replace the food and water dishes every day, putting in new ones.

-Diet: What to feed your finches
+Diet: What to Feed Your Finches

 Make sure to provide a well-balanced diet containing fresh and pelleted foods.

-Behavior & temperament
+Behavior & Temperament

-Finches are easy-going birds that would not be taking up much of your time.
+Finches are easy-going birds that would not take up much of your time.
 They are cheerful, active, entertaining, and robust.
 Unlike parrots, finches are perfectly content in each other’s company when they do not get much interaction with their owner.
 They do not like to be handled, but hand-reared finches can get attached to their humans enough to be trained to come and sit on the fingers on cue.

-Diseases & health problems
+Diseases & Health Problems

-Some of the telltale signs of a finch in ill-health are:
+Some of the telltale signs of a finch in ill health are:

 - Lack of appetite